Linear and Radial Arrays

 Linear array creates repeating copies of the selected object in line based on the selected axis (X,Y,Z).

-The created array object is fully procedural and you can quickly change the number of the copies by selecting the arrayed mesh and dragging the “Copies” slider or selecting the arrayed mesh and going to the Channel Box for advanced options.
+The created array object is fully procedural and you can quickly change the number of the copies by selecting the arrayed mesh and dragging the “Copies” slider in the Main Window or click on Control Window to open advanced options.

 Original object that you’ve arrayed is still there, can be edited using Maya tools and the changes you make will reflect on the arrayed objects.